This is now a topic of concern because sending money to Nigeria from other countries is always of great help to our

-Because not all money transfer apps will be available available everywhere, some of them are limited to someone countries.
+Because not all money transfer apps will be available everywhere, some of them are limited to other countries.

 You should go for the app and service that is most convenient for you.
 Yeah, as we all know that the whole essence of doing an online transfer is for it to be easy, isn’t that it?
-Then go for the app you can use, with less bugs.
+Then go for the app you can use, with fewer bugs.

 Life should be easy.